mahrr/raven/specs/syntax_spec.md

 if_expression ::= "if" expression "do" piece
   {"elif" expression "do" piece} ["else" piece] "end";

-for_expression ::= "for" name "in" expression "do" piece "end";
+for_expression ::= "for" pattern "in" expression "do" piece "end";

 while_expression ::= "while" expression "do" piece "end";